Mr94t3z/breakTheIce/README.md

 - Each person can only click the button once per round
 - Rounds are currently limited to 3 hours

+Note: update the Redis details so you can run the repo

 # Tasks
 Currently this repo is using FrogUI to return the images, instead I would like these to be rendered dynamically with background images.
+This data is already contianed in the repo and will be reused for this.
 ##### Overall, formatting you have some creative freedom within those bounds.
 - Text boxs should handle the case of longer text so it wraps rather than being cut off.